 “Nope.
 Did you get any writing done?”

-“What, no murders, no dismemberments today?”
+“What, you’re one of the best thriller writers in the country.
+Really, no murders, no dismemberments today?”

 She smiled.
 Not yet.